TomboFry/tombo-everything/API.md

       * `date`: The date this song/album was released, in ISO8601 format
       * `tags`: An array of strings, containing the music genres of the track
       * `tracknumber`: An integer
+      * `duration_ms`: An integer, the length of the song in milliseconds

 Typically, more information about this track may be included by scrobblers, but the information provided above is all Everything uses to store scrobbles.